SmartPracticeschool/llSPS-INT-1531-Predicting-Life-Expectancy-using-Machine-Learning/README.md

 11.Flow for the App is created by taking the necessary nodes.

-12.Install _"node-red-dashboard”_ from Manage Palette.
+12.Install _"node-red-dashboard”_ from Manage Palette and import flow.

  The Dashboard will show predicted Life Expectancy from the given Input.